SpocWiki/_public/schema.org/predicate/Texts/has_publication_type.md

 - [ #has_/text/_about_publication_type :: Text ] or
 - [ has_text_about_publication_type :: Text ]

 The type of the medical article, taken from the US NLM MeSH publication type catalog.
-See also &lt;a href="http://www.nlm.nih.gov/mesh/pubtypes.html"&gt;MeSH documentation&lt;/a&gt;.
+See also [MeSH documentation](http://www.nlm.nih.gov/mesh/pubtypes.html).

 Predicated describes that:
 [ #has_/domain  :: MedicalScholarlyArticle ]